macols/landing-page-theme/README.md

 # Service Fabric Launch Point

-This webpage serves as a learning tool for [Service Fabric](https://azure.microsoft.com/en-us/services/service-fabric/): a distributed systems platform that makes it easy to package, deploy and manage scalable and reliable microservices as well as containers.
-Materials are broken down into three main categories: Read, Watch, Try
+This webpage serves as an open-source learning tool for [Service Fabric](https://azure.microsoft.com/en-us/services/service-fabric/): a distributed systems platform that makes it easy to package, deploy and manage scalable and reliable microservices as well as containers.
+Materials are broken down into three main categories: Read, Watch, Try.

 ### Read
 Create a solid foundation by hitting the books with Service Fabric's official documentation, team blog, and roadmap.